JulianSobott/OpenDrive/docs/dev_guide.rst

                 - Edit
                 - View
                 - Full access (edit, view, delete)
+    - synchronization
-    - Get files
+        - test: distribute actions to other changes files

 TODO next:
 ==========

-- GUI define features
-- Main program
-    - startup
-        - start watching
-        - connect to server
-            - success:
-                - authenticate
-                - sync everything
-    - shutdown
-        - is finished syncing?

-    - special cases
-        - new folder added at client        <----
-            - One folder that should be pulled and merged (merge method) (possible?)
-        - existing client folder is merged with existing server folder
-            - options:
-                - use latest
-                - use one side
-                - decide individual
-                - make copies of duplicates

-- synchronization
+- implement all merge_methods
-    - test: distribute actions to other changes files   <----

-- merge works over network? -> test
+- allow method calls only when authenticated
+    - when not authenticated open gui (once)